Date: 17th December 2019

 Our Events offer participants a holistic view of latest industry trends in a succinct one-day program format.
 Our agendas are compiled after in-depth research is undertaken through research reports and interviews, in house content and discussions with market participants.
 For each event an advisory board comprising the industry’s leading practitioners and regulators is assembled to offer advice on content, speakers, flow and format.
 The agenda is circulated to the advisory board for final comments before our team initiates the speaker invitation process.

-Deputy Chief Executive Officer, Pak-Qatar Takaful
+Deputy CEO, Pak-Qatar Takaful

 Group Chief Aitemaad Islamic Banking, National Bank of Pakistan